-Can I bring my children with me to the United States on a K-1 visa?
+Can I bring my children to the United States on a K-1 visa?

 Yes.
-If your children are under 21 and unmarried, you may bring them to the United States with you.
+If your children are under twenty-one and unmarried, you may bring them to the United States.
 If you list these children on Form I-129F and they are qualified, they will be issued K-2 visas at the same time as you.
 To be admitted to the United States as K-2 nonresident aliens with you, your children must remain unmarried and younger than twenty-one.
 Your children may enter the United States alongside you or after you, but not before you.
-They will be able to apply for Green Cards alongside you if you use your K-1 visa to marry your US citizen fiancé.
+They can apply for Green Cards alongside you if you use your K-1 visa to marry your US citizen fiancé.

-What should I do if the Immigration Services rejects my K-1 visa application?
+What should I do if Immigration Services rejects my K-1 visa application?

 You may be able to submit an appeal if USCIS denies your K-1 visa application.
 Working with an expert immigration lawyer to file this appeal is a viable idea.

 What is IMBRA, and how does it apply to my case?

 2006 the International Marriage Broker Regulation Act (IMBRA) became law.
 You must obtain a waiver before filing a K-1 visa petition if you have been convicted of certain violent crimes.